edwar7777/edwar7777.github.io/_posts/2020-06-29-NFS-clients-behind-NAT.md

 	int_if="em1"
 	nat  on $ext_if inet  from $int_if:network to any -> ($ext_if) static-port

+If there is only single client behind NAT, this is a good solution.
+Some virtual machine software programs seem to solve VM's NFS-mount problem by this approach.

+However, the same approach may not always work for multiple clients.
 In my first try with 4 NFS clients (Solaris 8), the first 2 clients lose server responses after the 3rd and the 4th client mount the NFS.
-A very bad instance may occur: all clients use the same source port number.
+A very bad instance sometimes occurs: all clients use the same source port number.

 ### NAT + privileged ports, in FreeBSD PF
-Add an extra _nat_ with privileged ports before the ordinary _nat_ statement:
+Add an extra _nat_ translating only privileged ports before the ordinary major _nat_ statement:

 	 lan_nfs_cli = "{ 192.168.1.10, 192.168.1.11, 192.168.1.12, 192.168.1.13 } port 111:1023"
 	 mainnas="192.168.2.11"
 	 nat on $ext_if inet  from $lan_nfs_cli    to $mainnas -> ($ext_if) port 111:1023
 	 nat on $ext_if inet  from $int_if:network to any      -> ($ext_if)

-The available source ports are mcuh less than the insecure option of NFS server.
+The available source ports are much less than the _insecure_ option of NFS server.
 Thus this approach is suitable when the count of clients behind NAT is not large.

 ## An example for NAT + privileged ports

-Network hierarchy
+Network hierarchy for the experiment:

 * IP=192.168.2.11, NFS server
 * IP=192.168.2.12.
 NAT